 Or, for returning visitors, a greeting message with their username or previous search history can go a long way to improving their experience while encouraging a purchase.

 Research shows that 80% of customers are more likely to purchase when their shopping experience is personalised.

 So, providing this tailored experience will make your visitors – new or old – feel special and more likely to become returning customers.

 2. Encourage purchases with recommended products

-What better way to provide a tailored experience than showing recently viewed products for returning customers.
+What better way to provide a tailored experience than by showing recently viewed products to returning customers?

 A study showed that 27% of eCommerce shoppers want personalised recommendations, so take advantage of this.

 This not only helps increase conversions but builds a strong relationship of trust.